DTS350Fall2022/StublerJ/README.md

 this is a line from rstudio

-My name is Jacob Stubler and this is my third year at William Jewell
+My name is Jacob Stubler and this is my third year at William Jewell.